kl1nton/6_eMRCS_Revision/3_General_Surgery/09_Head_And_Neck.md

 Please select the most likely diagnosis for the scenario given.
 Each option may be used once, more than once or not at all.

+### Q16
-16. A 40 year old lady with longstanding rheumatoid arthritis presents with a dry mouth and parotid gland swelling.
+A 40 year old lady with longstanding rheumatoid arthritis presents with a dry mouth and parotid gland swelling.
 Her symptoms transiently improved following administration of a course of steroids for her rheumatoid disease.

- Sjogren's syndrome
+#### E, Sjogren's syndrome - TRUE

-Theme from April 2012 Exam
+- *Theme from April 2012 Exam*
-Sjogrens syndrome is linked to other autoimmune conditions such as rheumatoid disease.
-A transient improvement may be seen with steroid administration.
-Most patients are treated with artificial saliva.
+- Sjogrens syndrome is linked to other autoimmune conditions such as rheumatoid disease
+- A transient improvement may be seen with steroid administration
+- Most patients are treated with artificial saliva

+### Q17
-17. A 77 year old lady presents with facial pain and on examination is found to have clinical evidence of a facial nerve palsy and a parotid mass.
+A 77 year old lady presents with facial pain and on examination is found to have clinical evidence of a facial nerve palsy and a parotid mass.
 Following surgical excision of the lesion the histological report comments on extensive perineural invasion.

- You answered Pleomorphic adenoma

-The correct answer is Adenoid cystic carcinoma
+#### B. Pleomorphic adenoma - *FALSE* = F. Adenoid cystic carcinoma - TRUE

-Extensive perineural invasion is most commonly seen in patients with adenoid cystic carcinoma.
-Both Warthins tumours and mucoepidermoid carcinoma rarely show such marked perineural infiltration.
+- Extensive perineural invasion is most commonly seen in patients with adenoid cystic carcinoma
+- Both Warthins tumours and mucoepidermoid carcinoma rarely show such marked perineural infiltration.

+## Q18
-18. An 18 year old boy presents with pancreatitis.
+An 18 year old boy presents with pancreatitis.
 He has bilateral painful parotid enlargement.

- Viral parotitis
+#### Answer: D. Viral parotitis - TRUE

-In a young adult with parotid swelling and pancreatitis/orchitis/reduced hearing/meningoencephalitis suspect mumps.
+- In a young adult with parotid swelling and pancreatitis/orchitis/reduced hearing/meningoencephalitis suspect mumps

-Next question

 Parotid gland clinical